archfirst/angular-patterns/README.md

 - `core:` contains functionality that is shared across the application and will probably need customization for a specific application.
 This includes directives, filters and services and styles common to the entire application.

-- `dashboard:` A feature folder that implements a dashboard with rich functionality.

-- `profile:`: Another feature folder that implements a simple form.
+- `components:`: A folder that contains all the components of the application.
+We recommend thinking of an Angular application as a tree of components, starting with the `app` component as the root of the tree.

 - `images:` Images used in the application.